coding-mew/coding-mew/README.md

 - LinkedIn: [Leonie Schwitzkowski](https://www.linkedin.com/in/leonie-schwitzkowski-4b761a261/)
 - Portfolio: [https://leonie-schwitzkowski-portfolio.vercel.app/](https://leonie-schwitzkowski-portfolio.vercel.app/)

 Thanks for visiting my profile!
-Have a great day and feel free to get in Contact! 😄
+Have a great day and feel free to get in Contact if we share a vision! 😄